micstepanek/i3tags/README.md

 Resolvable issues:
 - some hard-code
 - retagging causes temporal duplicity in tree
+- retitling works only on window in current tag

 No-idea issues:
 - switching between tags that use the same window causes